Skip to main content

 This requirement is to be completed within the first year on campus, preferably a student's first semester.

-Mathematics requirement-quantitative and logical reasoning (three-five credit hours)
+Mathematics Requirement-Quantitative and Logical Reasoning (3-5 credit hours)

 The math requirement can be completed by taking one of the following: